 In San Francisco, Dogpatch Barber Shop serves close-cut shaves with a punk inspiration.
 NYC’s York Barber Shop plays on its history with an old-school style that hasn’t changed much since it opened in 1928.
 Spruce, in Denver, caters to the resurgence of beards with a lumberjack theme.

-Building your barber shop on a theme or concept not only creates a unique brand that stands out from other local shops, it also creates an immersive experience for your patrons.
+Building your shop or men’s salon on a theme or concept not only creates a unique brand that stands out from other local shops, it also creates an immersive experience for your patrons.

 After you’ve got a strong branding foundation, it’s time to start choosing equipment to match.
 Take Hudson Hawk Barber Shop, for example.
 Their motto is “Your traditional neighborhood barbershop and the future of men’s grooming.”
 So we helped them select a chair that perfectly embodies their motto, the Pibbs 663 Master Barber Chair.
 It's classic white & black colors and vintage components sit in perfect contrast to its modern white fiberglass base finish and steel frame, creating a chair that embodies both barber shop tradition and modern style.

 Being creative may be the key to opening a modern barber shop, but there are some basic considerations to keep in mind, too.
-Don’t lose sight of the functional elements of your shop, like where to place sinks, how to run wiring and piping, selecting and ordering equipment, and preparing for inspection.
+Don’t lose sight of the functional elements of your business.
+These four steps are key to setting up your barber shop:

 To save this item to your Wishlist you must be signed-in.